curtisgray/wingman/README.md

 ## Acknowledgements

-Wingman's UX is forked and modified from https://github.com/mckaywrigley/chatbot-ui Wingman's service based on the llama.cpp library at https://github.com/ggerganov/llama.cpp
+- UX is forked and modified from https://github.com/mckaywrigley/chatbot-ui
+- Service uses the llama.cpp library at https://github.com/ggerganov/llama.cpp